lcheng6/deep-security-py/README.md

 # DeepSecurity.py

-A unified python SDK for the Deep Security APIs
+A unified python SDK for the Deep Security APIs, now compatible with Python 2.6

 ## Support